JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part2-2.md

 }
 ```

-The is a **Native Function** that Semantic Kernel will use.
-The `RetrieveAsyn()` method uses the DbRetriever we created earlier to perform a similarity search in Azure SQL.
+This is a **Native Function** that Semantic Kernel will use.
+The `RetrieveAsyn()` method uses the `DbRetriever` we created earlier to perform a similarity search in Azure SQL.
 We are currently limiting it to return the top 5 results.

 I also have left in the debugging code so you can see the search results when the application is running.
-Feel free to remove that code.
+Feel free to remove it.

-Next we use a **Semantic Function**, which we need to create now.
+Next we use a **Semantic Function** named **BasicRAG** and pass the user's question and search results to call the LLM.
+Next we need to create that plugin.

 3. In the **PdfChatApp** project folder, create a new folder named **Prompts**.
 In that folder, create a new folder named **BasicRAG**.